Lessons from the 2020 elections for political parties

 For the main opposition NDC, their major challenge was the lack of proper marketing and communication skills of the team members.

-In one instance, the communication team was either busily fighting with one journalist whom they feel is being a bit difficult to them or ignoring them entirely forgetting that journalists occupy the forth realm of the estate in a democratic dispensation.
-Diplomacy could have done the magic in some of these instances and going forward if they want to come back to power, they must learn to manage such situation well.
+In one instance, the communication team was either busily fighting with one journalist whom they feel is being a bit difficult to them or ignoring them entirely forgetting that journalist occupies the fourth realm of the estate in a democratic dispensation.
+Diplomacy could have done the magic in some of these instances and going forward if they want to come back to power, they must learn to manage such a situation well.

 The Lack of proper Election Strategy: